Great potoo: Breeding

 Breeding has been recorded as typically February to August, but depending on the portion of this bird's range breeding birds can be met with almost year-round.
 The nest is a slight depression on a thick tree branch, at least 10 m above ground, with a single white (slightly spotted) egg measuring about 5.2 × 3.8 cm.
 Few details are known of the brooding behavior, but about a month elapses before the offspring is seen alone at the nest.
 A chick of a few days old weighed 220 g.
 After about 5 weeks the nestling is a two-thirds version of the adult, but with a lighter build, paler plumage, shorter tail, and smaller bill with less rictal bristles.
 The fledging period must be at least 2 months.
 After this time span, the offspring do not return to the nest site.

 Although the adult potoo likely has few natural predators, predation of eggs, nestlings and fledging is apparently not uncommon.
 Adults stay near the nest throughout the day and rely upon camouflage to protect their offspring.
 Predators, while not confirmed, of great potoo nests in Costa Rica have included monkeys such as mantled howlers, Geoffroy's spider monkeys and white-headed capuchins as well as tayras and collared forest falcons.

 Feeding

 Their prey consists mostly of large flying insects, especially large beetles, katydids and Orthoptera (including crickets and grasshoppers).
 Bats and birds are taken occasionally as well.
 The great potoo takes advantage of the night and its natural camouflage by sitting on an exposed perch to wait until some prey flies by, at which point it darts out towards the prey and returns to the branch with it.
 Very often birds of this species will use the same hunting perch nightly.

 Conservation status

-Due to its large range, the great potoo is seen as a species of least concern, according to the International Union for Conservation of Nature (IUCN).
-The great potoo is normally described as "uncommon", but occurs frequently in areas of less disturbed forests and is often found to be rare along the edges of its range.
-The clearing of forest is the only conservation threat known to this bird.
+According to the International Union for Conservation of Nature (IUCN), due to its large range, the great potoo is seen as a species of least concern.
+Although it is normally described as "uncommon," it occurs frequently in areas of less disturbed forests and is often found to be rare along the edges of its range.
+Forest clearing is the only conservation threat known to this bird.